RegularCookiez/Lexichunk-Solver/README.md

 Each column of words has a specific group of letters taken away anywhere in the word.
 Those group of letters will be used as part the chunk word.
 Find the chunk word based on the removed groups of letters, from left to right.

+*Credits to emanator on Discord for creating this game!*

 ## Lexichunk Example

 ![My Image](lexichunk_example.jpg)